2022 Thurrock Council election

-Election
+Election background

-In the run-up to the election, both the Conservatives and Labour ran on local manifestoes focusing on financial prosperity.
+In the run-up to the election, both the Conservatives and Labour ran on local manifestos focusing on financial prosperity.
 The Conservatives, who administered the council, promised continued local investment and aid to combat the cost of living crisis, while Labour, the council's main opposition, criticised the Conservatives for high council tax, overborrowing, overspending and an alleged lack of transparency, promising to instead focus on openness and the community.
 There were also accusations by the Conservative council leader Rob Gledhill that Labour's councillors had supported the Just Stop Oil protests in the borough, adding that the Labour Group on the council had "close links" to the organisation.

 The Conservatives won and lost two seats, retaining their thirty-seat majority in the council.
 One Conservative to lose his seat was councillor David Van Day, who lost to Labour's Srikanth Panjala by twenty votes.
 Labour won two seats in total but lost another three, resulting in a fourteen-seat minority; the lowest amount of seats Labour has ever held on the council.
 The Thurrock Independents stood its leader's son Ross Byrne in the ward of Stanford East & Corringham Town, although their own seats were uncontested.
 A non-aligned independent councillor was elected in the Tilbury Riverside & Thurrock Park ward, leaving a total of two independent councillors in the council.

-Mayor Sue Shinnick vacated her Labour safe seat in Ockendon to stand in the Conservative-controlled South Chafford ward.
+Mayor Sue Shinnick vacated her Labour seat in Ockendon to stand in the Conservative-held South Chafford ward.
 Although she won, her old seat fell to Conservative councillor Paul Arnold.
 Labour's loss was attributed to changing demographics in the South Ockendon area.
 Meanwhile, Conservative council leader Rob Gledhill retained his seat with a small majority of 157, mirroring his near-defeat to UKIP in the 2014 council elections.

 The Conservatives won the popular vote with 12,442 votes, a small majority of 91 against Labour's 12,351.
 The election suffered a low turnout, with only one in four eligible voters participating.

-Results
+Ward results

 Below are the results for all sixteen contested seats in their respective wards.
 Winning candidates are shown in bold.